Dragoon: Kingdom of Prussia

-The Kingdom of Prussia in the Napoleonic era included 14 Regiments of Dragoons, designated Numbers 1 through 14, in their Order of Battle at the start of the 1806 Campaign against Napoleon's French Army.
+The Prussian Army maintained 14 dragoon regiments at the start of the War of the Sixth Coalition in 1806.
 Prussian cavalry regiments were better known by their "Chef" or "Inhaber", the titular commander responsible for supporting the regiment, while command in the field might fall to a more junior Colonel, Lt.
 Colonel, or even a Major.
 As a result, every time there was a change in "Chef" the name of the regiment changed.
 By 1806, the Prussian Dragoons wore a very tall bicorn hat worn slanted slightly obliquely with a tall, white plume.
 Their uniforms had changed by 1802 from coats that had been cut like the infantry to short, medium-blue cavalry tunics.
 Each regiment had differentiating colors for a variety of uniform accessories such as small pompoms at the side of the hat, tunic facings and shoulder flaps on the left shoulder, woolen tassels for the sabre straps, and the horse saddlecloths.
 Dragoons were issued a long, straight blade with a single edge, the Dragoon Pallasch sword, which featured a brass basket hilt for hand protection.
 The Pallasch was designed for powerful cutting and thrusting action, making it effective for cavalry charges.